-A report is a collection and rearrangement of data (a tool or a document) in order to produce and present readable information out of raw data about campaign performances.
-Google AdWords offers two main categories of reports, the standard and the advanced one.
+A report is a collection and rearrangement of data (a tool or a document) in order to produce and present readable information from raw data about campaign performances.
+Google Ads offers two main categories of reports, standard and advanced.
 Each category contains different reports.

 There are a lot of different types of reports.
 The standard and most important reports in SEA are the following ones:

-The main metrics visible in AdWords reports are numbers emerging from the market of paid search.
+The main metrics visible in Google Ads reports are numbers emerging from the paid search market.
 They reflect the cost-side of SEA, and SEA consultants can directly influence them.
-In the below table you see a brief explanation of the main metrics useful when working with AdWords reports.
+In the table below, you see a brief explanation of the main metrics you should know when working with Google Ads reports.
 For more information on this, please recap the Basics of SEA.

-Segments give you the possibility to analyze performances in various ways.
-They add a dimension to the reports visible in AdWords, and help to dig deeper into analyzing data from each type of report described above.
-The main types of segments that is possible to insert in a report are:
+Segments give you the possibility to analyze performance in various ways.
+They add a dimension to the reports visible in Google Ads, and help dig deeper into analyzing data from each type of report described above.
+The main types of segments available to insert in a report are:

 - Time: day, week, month etc.